harshmann10/music-player/README.md

 ## Contributing

 This project is part of a tutorial series and is intended for educational purposes.
 Feel free to fork and modify it for your own learning.

-## License

-This project is created for educational purposes as part of Code with Harry's tutorial series.